luyaojie/awesome-nlp-resource/README.md

   - [FactBank 1.0](https://catalog.ldc.upenn.edu/ldc2009t23) FactBank 1.0, consists of 208 documents (over 77,000 tokens) from newswire and broadcast news reports in which event mentions are annotated with their degree of factuality,
   - [ACE 2005 Training Data](http://catalog.ldc.upenn.edu/LDC2006T06) The corpus consists of data of various types annotated for entities, relations and events was created by Linguistic Data Consortium with support from the ACE Program, across three languages: English, Chinese, Arabic.
   - [Chinese Emergency Corpus (CEC)](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus (CEC) is built by Data Semantic Laboratory in Shanghai University.
 This corpus is divided into 5 categories – earthquake, fire, traffic accident, terrorist attack and intoxication of food.
+  - [TAC-KBP](https://tac.nist.gov) Event Evaluation is a sub-track in TAC Knowledge Base Population (KBP), which started from 2015.
+The goal of TAC Knowledge Base Population (KBP) is to develop and evaluate technologies for populating knowledge bases (KBs) from unstructured text.

 - Event-Representation/Event Schema Induction/Script Learning
   - [Narrative Cloze Evaluation Data](https://www.usna.edu/Users/cs/nchamber/data/chains)  Evaluate understanding of a script by predicting the next event given several context events.
 Details in *Unsupervised Learning of Narrative Schemas and their Participants, ACL 2009*.